 5. Play dress up safely.

 Avoid play cosmetics and face paints which can contain toxics.
-Focus the fun on costumes instead of cosmetics, or try making face paint with safer ingredients like cornstarch in these recipes.
+Focus the fun on costumes instead of cosmetics, or try making face paint with safer ingredients like flour in these recipes.
 Steer clear of children’s costume jewelry which can contain high levels of heavy metals and are easily mouthed or swallowed.

 6. Avoid projects that involve heating plastic and may release toxic fumes.